The best Black Friday sales to shop from toys to tech gadgets and more

 - Do you love ice cream and sorbet?
 If so, at 42% off, this Ninja ice cream maker is a must-have.

-- At 49% off, you can’t pass up this handy helper.
-It’s a shark robotic vacuum.
+- At 54% off, you can’t pass up this handy helper.
+It’s a Shark robotic vacuum.

 - This oversized, super-soft plush blanket can take the chill off for 69% off.